-- Hold Queue
+- Hold queue

-- Print Queue
+- Print queue

-- Sequential Print Queue
+- Sequential print queue

-- Direct Queue direct connection
+- · Direct queue direct connection

-- Virtual Printers (custom queues defined by the Fiery Administrator).
+- Virtual printers (custom queues defined by the Fiery Administrator)

-The Fiery Administrator can disable the Print Queue and Direct Queue to limit automatic printing.
+The Fiery Administrator can disable the print queue and direct queue to limit automatic printing.

 With passwords enabled on the Fiery server, this feature limits printing to Fiery Operators and Administrators.

-6.2.1 Hold, Print and Sequential Print Queues
+6.2.1 Hold, print and sequential print queues

-When a job is printed to the Print Queue or the Hold Queue, the job is spooled to the hard drive on the Fiery server.
-Jobs sent to the Hold Queue are held on the Fiery hard drive until the user submits the job for printing or deletes the job using a job management utility, such as the Fiery Command WorkStation, Fiery Command WorkStation ME or Clear Server.
+When a job is printed to the print queue or the hold queue, the job is spooled to the hard drive on the Fiery server.
+Jobs sent to the hold queue are held on the Fiery hard drive until the user submits the job for printing or deletes the job using a job management utility, such as the Fiery Command WorkStation.

-The Sequential Print Queue allows the Fiery to maintain the job order on certain jobs sent from the network.
-The workflow will be "First In, First Out" (FIFO), respecting the order in which the jobs were received over the network.
-Without Sequential Print Queue enabled, print jobs submitted through the Fiery can get out of order due to many factors, such as the Fiery allowing smaller jobs to skip ahead while larger jobs are spooling.
+The sequential print queue allows the Fiery to maintain the job order on certain jobs sent from the network.
+The workflow will be "first in, first out" (FIFO), respecting the order in which the jobs were received over the network.
+Without sequential print queue enabled, print jobs submitted through the Fiery can get out of order due to many factors, such as the Fiery allowing smaller jobs to skip ahead while larger jobs are spooling.

-6.2.2 Printed Queue
+6.2.2 Printed queue

-Jobs sent to the Print Queue are stored in the Printed Queue on the Fiery server, if enabled.
-The Administrator can define the number of jobs kept in the Printed Queue.
-When the Printed Queue is disabled, jobs are deleted automatically after being printed.
+Jobs sent to the print queue are stored in the printed queue on the Fiery server, if enabled.

+The Administrator can define the number of jobs kept in the printed queue.
+When the printed queue is disabled, jobs are deleted automatically after being printed.

-6.2.3 Direct Queue (Direct Connection)
+6.2.3 Direct queue (direct connection)

-Direct Queue is designed for font downloading and applications that require direct connection to PostScript module in Fiery controllers.
+Direct queue is designed for font downloading and applications that require direct connection to PostScript module in Fiery servers.

-EFI does not recommend printing to the Direct Queue.
+EFI does not recommend printing to the direct queue.
 Fiery deletes all jobs sent via the direct connection after printing.
 However, EFI does not guarantee that all temporary files relating to the job will be deleted.

-Jobs of VDP, PDF or TIFF file types are rerouted to the Print Queue when sent to the Direct Queue.
-Jobs sent via the SMB network service may be routed to the Print Queue when sent to the Direct Queue.
+Jobs of VDP, PDF, or TIFF file types are rerouted to the print queue when sent to the direct queue.
+Jobs sent via the SMB network service may be routed to the print queue when sent to the direct queue.

-6.2.4 Job Deletion
+6.2.4 Job deletion

-When a job is deleted from the Fiery automatically or using Fiery tools, the job cannot be viewed or retrieved using Fiery tools.
+When a job is deleted from the Fiery server automatically or using Fiery tools, the job cannot be viewed or retrieved using Fiery tools.
 If the job was spooled to the Fiery HDD, the job's elements may remain on the HDD and could theoretically be recovered with certain tools, such as forensic disk analysis tools.

-6.2.5 Secure Erase
+6.2.5 Secure erase

-Secure Erase is designed to remove the content of a submitted job from the Fiery HDD whenever a Fiery function deletes a job.
+Secure erase is designed to remove the content of a submitted job from the Fiery HDD whenever a Fiery function deletes a job.
 At the instance of deletion, each job source file is overwritten three times using an algorithm based on US DoD specification DoD5220.22M.